 Garden bores are small groundwater bores for domestic and private garden irrigation purposes located in urban areas and the metropolitan fringe.

-For the Perth-Peel metropolitan area it is estimated about 177 000 garden bores with a combined abstraction of up to 88 GL per year from shallow groundwater.
+Across the Perth-Peel metropolitan area there are an estimated 190 000 garden bores with a combined abstraction of up to 82 GL per year from shallow groundwater.

 Installing a new garden bore